 Bouygues Immobilier was awarded the EDA project in the 15th arrondissement of Paris.
 A 3,557-m² low-carbon, mixed-use project on Quai d’Issy beside the river Seine, it will include innovative services such as Green Office positive-energy offices, a coworking space, catering services open to the public and urban logistics.

 A company that is transforming

 Digitisation is transforming the property development business and is now central to new uses.

 Bouygues Immobilier was quick to understand the far-reaching implications of these changes and aims to constantly stay ahead of the curve by; implementing BIM (Building Information Modelling) throughout the company by 2021; transforming its own offices in France in order to create innovative working environments perfectly suited to new uses; and continuing its strategy of open innovation with start-ups via its investment fund called Bird.
 In October 2017, Bouygues Immobilier thus acquired a stake in Spallian, a smart data specialist.

-In 2018, Bouygues Immobilier also set up a Partnerships and Services division to expand the company’s urban, B2B and B2C services such as residences for senior citizens (Jardins d’Arcadie), coworking spaces (Nextdoor), guaranteed building charges (Aveltys) and smart grids (Embix).
+In 2018, Bouygues Immobilier also set up a Partnerships and Services division to expand the company’s urban, B2B and B2C services such as residences for senior citizens (Jardins d’Arcadie), coworking spaces (Wojo), guaranteed building charges (Aveltys) and smart grids (Embix).